bigsky77/dreary-dwarf/src/content/post/ldt.md

 draft: false
 ---

+*This work is supported by a grant from the Mina Foundation*

-The Low-Degree Test(LDT) is a fundamental tool in theoretic computer science.
-We use the LDT to break down complex mathematic structures (multivariate polynomials) into much smaller and simpler parts.
-These smaller components enable us to recursively infer information about the complex global structure.
+The Low-Degree Test(LDT) is a fundamental tool in theoretical computer science.
+We use the LDT to break down complex mathematic structures (multivariate polynomials) into simpler parts.
+These smaller components enable us to recursively infer information about complex global structures.
+These tests appear again and again throughout zero-knowledge cryptography.

 This post draws from the Alessandro Chiesa's lecture slides[^1], Oded Goldreich's lecture notes[^2], and the *"Robust characterization of polynomials with applications to program testing"*[^3] paper where these techniques were first discussed.